Farhanisto/UrlDetector/README.md

 # UrlDetector
-Url Detector is a nodeJS project to determine if a url has dropped or not
+Url Detector is a nodeJS project to determine if a url has dropped or not and notify the user by sending him an SMS using the Twilio api